• Home

 WHAT YOU NEED: Recycling Rubbish Bin Count template; white card; scissors; small box; glue.
 Optional: Laminator & pouches.

 Let your little one drive the truck, collecting the rubbish bins as they go.
 Count each bin as they drop it into the box!
 To make this more realistic you could use your street scene and put the bins outside the houses (we made small card supports so bins could be stand upright).
-Or you could make your own mini wheels on the bus themed activitiesrubbish bags with black bags & string for them to put in the truck!
+Or you could make your own mini rubbish bags with black bags & string for them to put in the truck!

 If they get really good at counting and adding on you could then start taking the bins away and counting how many are left.